Cabbage Paratha: Wholesome Patta Gobhi Paratha

 When kneading, remember to add milk in small sprinkles, and to add no further after the dough forms a hard ball.
 Since cabbage releases water, extra moisture will make the dough sticky after resting.

-2. Roll and toast
+4. Roll and toast

-Make balls of dough about in 2-inch diameter (larger than the size you’d use for making a chapati – we will be rolling cabbage paratha thicker).
+Make balls of dough about 2-inch in diameter (larger than the size you’d use for making a chapati – we will be rolling cabbage paratha thicker).

 Flatten a ball of dough between your palms, dip it into the dry flour briefly and roll it into a disk of about 5-inch diameter.
 Don’t roll too thin!